- Download as PDF and Word

 - Parties can agree on the consequences of defaulting on the terms before any default occurs.

 - It clearly outlines how the loan will be repaid, including any interest.

-- A loan agreement details the terms agreed by parties, which makes it easier to enforce if a party defaults.
+- A loan agreement details the terms parties agree, making it easier to enforce if a party defaults.

 When Do You Use a Loan Agreement?

 You can create a loan agreement for use in the following situations:

 - Paying for tuition or other educational expenses with a student loan

 - Personal loans between friends, colleagues, or family members